cape-ph/cape-baby-steps/README.md

 this has been agreed to.** Once it is we should codify it in that file (or another place that is not specific to a particular repo) and then point to it where necessary.

+The file [baby-steps-costs.md](baby-steps-costs.md) contains an estimated cost breakdown.
+Currently this holds the phase 1 numbers.
+As things change, this should be updated, or a better method of tracking should be considered.